 Instructions

-- Pour the dressing onto the hot carrots and stir gently until the carrot chunks are fully coated.Ideally, set aside 15 minutes to allow the flavors to meld.
+- Toss boiled carrots with the dressing.Ideally, set aside 15 minutes to allow the flavors to meld.

-- Transfer onto a serving platter and sprinkle with toasted shaved or slivered almonds and/or toasted pine nuts.Add a touch of fresh parsley and serve with a few slices of crusty bread.
+- Transfer onto a serving platter and sprinkle with 3 tablespoons slivered almonds, lightly toasted on a pan.Add a touch of fresh parsley and serve with a few slices of warm pita bread.

 Video Recipe